-Intergenerational relationships open us to fresh perspectives, knowledge and friendships.
-They are integral to the Village’s mission of inclusiveness and well-being and we are committed to creating opportunities to bring people of all ages together.
+Multi-generational relationships are integral to the Village’s mission of inclusiveness and well-being and we are committed to building age-integrated workplaces and communities.

 Connecting Generations Experiences

 We collecting and sharing stories from Village members who have made wonderful connections with people of other generations.

 In 2012, Village member Jane Curry was recruited by the Prosthetics and Orthotics Center at Northwestern’s Feinberg School of Medicine to become an “educational model” in the training program for students learning how to make and fit prosthetic devices.
 Jane was asked because since the age of 14 she has been an above the elbow amputee, a rare disability.